uptrace/go-treemux-realworld-example-app/README.md

 ## Introduction

-This project was created to demonstrate how to use:
+This project implements JSON API as specified in [RealWorld](https://github.com/gothinkster/realworld) spec.
+It was created to demonstrate how to
+use:

 - [treemux HTTP router](https://github.com/vmihailenco/treemux).
 - [go-pg PostgreSQL client and ORM](https://github.com/go-pg/pg).